VerifiedGruber/minimal_blog/_posts/2020-09-07-Barking-dog-doesnt-bite.md

  Albeit these studies are relevant to the matter and discussing pharmacology and SARS-CoV-2 pharmacokinetics properties is one of the best approaches to unknown pathologies, they are biased towards explaining observable mechanisms and fail to identify underlying conditions that could be attributed to a single common underlying cause, seemingly only being able to explain what has been previously seen or studied, as a result their theories are limited on a theoretical framework.

- Instead of focusing on what they got 'wrong' individually, repeating in an analogous way the bias embedded in their respective perspectives into this novelty pathogen, this article will try to share a different perspective and why the cited properties are not only relevant, but they will be a huge part bioinformatics studies, especially when studying novelty pathogens.
+ Instead of focusing on their more orthodox approaches, I will respectfully diverge from their perspective as we're dealing with a novelty pathogen.
+This article's objective is to share a different perspective on an issue that seems to have a different face-value for most, as in, there is a a lot of subjectivity analysis being thrown in ways that undermine a less knowledgeble reader's understanding. *Said that*, I'm not an expert on the medical field nor should any of what I will just say be cited unless you're providing proper sources and context, and perhaps, valid criticism.
+You should **not** take medical advice or knowledge from strangers on the internet.

 ## A brief historical academic review